-Puget Sound in Washington State becomes a world leading hub for sustainable maritime and ocean industries by creating an ecosystem of innovation that drives productive collaboration among academia, industry and government.
+Puget Sound in Washington State becomes the world's leading hub for sustainable maritime and ocean related innovation and technology by creating a thriving ecosystem of collaboration among academia, industry and government.

 When people think about sustainable BlueTech industries, we want them to think about Puget Sound in the same way the world equates finance with New York or technology with Silicon Valley.